apache/drill-site/_docs/en/sql-reference/data-types/010-supported-data-types.md

 This table includes types such as INT, for converting little endian-encoded data and types such as INT_BE for converting big endian-encoded data to Drill internal types.
 You need to convert binary representations, such as data in HBase, to a Drill internal format as you query the data.
 If you are unsure that the size of the source and destination INT or BIGINT you are converting is the same, use CAST to convert these data types to/from binary.

 \*\_HADOOPV in the data type name denotes the variable length integer as defined by Hadoop libraries.
 Use a \*\_HADOOPV type if user data is encoded in this format by a Hadoop tool outside MapR.

+### Footnotes
+[^1]: Starting in Drill 1.14, the DECIMAL data type is enabled by default.
+[^2]: Internally, INTERVAL is represented as INTERVALDAY or INTERVALYEAR.
+[^3]: SMALLINT is not currently supported.
+[^4]: The CHAR data type is internally represented as VARCHAR by Drill.
+[^5]: Not supported in this release.
+[^6]: Not supported in this release.
+[^7]: Used to cast binary UTF-8 data coming to/from sources such as HBase.
+The CAST function does not support all representations of FIXEDBINARY and VARBINARY.
+Only the UTF-8 format is supported.
+If your FIXEDBINARY or VARBINARY data is in a format other than UTF-8, or big-endian encoded, use the CONVERT_TO/FROM functions instead of CAST.
+[^8]: You cannot convert a character string having a decimal point to an INT or BIGINT.